relaypro-open/dog/docs/user_manual/user_manual.md

 ## External Links

+Links are the way to federate multiple dog_trainer instances.

-Links share Groups, Zones and Host addresses between dog_trainers, but not Profiles.
+Linked dog_trainers share Groups, Zones and Host addresses between dog_trainers, but not Profiles.

 This is useful for sharing access between servers managed by different business units.

 ![Links](images/dog_park-links.png)

-Link direction can be bidirectional, inbound, or outbound.
+Direction can be bidirectional, inbound, or outbound.

-Link address handling can combine each dog_trainer's ipsets (union), or add the links name as a prefix to the ipset names (prefix).
+- Bidirectional both sends and accepts addresses.
+- Inbound only accepts addresses.
+- Outbound only sends addresses.

+Address Handling can be set to either Union or Prefix.

+- Union combines each dog_trainer's host and zone addresses with the same name into the same ipset.

+    simplified example: A group called "web" in the "q1" and "p1" environments that have a Union link will combine the addresses of all Hosts in that group into a single ipset called "web" both environments.

+    This is useful for splitting a single environment up into multiple dog_trainers, for example between QA and Production environments.

+- Prefix creates unique ipsets for each host and zone in each environemt, adding the the two character link prefix to the ipset names to ensure they are unique.

+    simplified example: A group called "web" in the "q1" and "p1" environments that have a Prefix link will create two ipsets in each environment, one called "q1_web" and the other called "p1_web".

 Connection information is for the other sides' RabbitMQ.
 ![Link](images/dog_park-link.png)